NicksPatties/portfolio-site/src/content/blog/scraping-limp-bizkit-setlist-data-part-2.md

 | 11    | Take a Look Around |                        | Limp Bizkit at Sonic Temple 2024 | 2024-05-19 |
 | ...   | ...                | ...                    | ...                              | ...        |

 As you can see, a lot of this data is repeated.
-The concert and date information is repeated for each performance that takes place in the same venue and date.
-Additionally, song names were repeated each time they played a specific song.
-With this previous implementation, you would see the name "Nookie" over 500 times in the table.
+The rows in the _Concert_ and _Date_ columns repeat for each performance that takes place in the same venue and day.
+Additionally, _Song_ names repeat each time that song was performed.
+You would see the name "Nookie" over 500 times in this file in my first iteration.

 This issue was remedied by using SQLite, a lightweight, relational database.
-With SQLite, I can create tables of data, and connect them to individual performances through the use of `JOIN`s.
-Instead of containing an entire song name, concert name or date over and over again, I can relate two groups of data by an ID, which takes up much less space.
+With SQLite, I can create tables of data, and connect them to individual performances via an ID by using `join` statements.
+Instead of repeating the same rows of data, I can relate two groups of data by an ID, which takes up less space.

 To see the space savings, I decided to test how large the TSV file and the SQLite database files would be after scraping one page, versus all the entries.
 Here are the results after one page.